 To better meet the challenge of educating students in international studies, American University (AU) and Ritsumeikan University (RU) propose the establishment of a joint degree in Global International Relations (GIR).
 Authorized by both institutions and awardable by both, the Bachelor of Arts in Global International Relations, through the American University – Ritsumeikan University Joint Degree Program, brings together students from both institutions, who will take classes from both institutions in the course of their studies.

 Ritsumeikan University is recognized as one of the top institutions in Japan in the field of International Relations and the College of International Relations was the first of its kind in west Japan.
 The Graduate School of IR is the only full Japanese member of APSIA (Association of Professional Schools of International Affairs).
-APSIA includes highly advanced universities in 10 countries, such as American University, Harvard University, Yale University, National University of Singapore and others.
+APSIA includes highly advanced universities in about 10 countries, such as American University, Harvard University, Yale University, National University of Singapore and others.
 AU’s School of International Service and RU’s College of International Relations have had 25years of partnership.